rchakode/kube-opex-analytics/README.md

 # Overview
 In a nutshell, `kube-opex-analytics` or literally *Kubernetes Opex Analytics* is a tool to help organizations track the resources being consumed by their Kubernetes clusters to prevent overpaying.
-To this end, it generates short-, mid- and long-term usage reports showing relevant insights on what amount of resources each project is spending over time.
+To this end, it generates short-, mid- and long-term usage reports showing relevant insights on what amount of resources each project is consuming over time.
 The final **goal being to ease cost allocation and capacity planning decisions** with factual analytics.

 > **Multi-cluster analytics:** `kube-opex-analytics` tracks the usage for a single instance of Kubernetes.
 For a centralized multi-Kubernetes usage analytics, you may have to consider our [Krossboard](https://krossboard.app/) project.
 Watch a [demo video here](https://youtu.be/lfkUIREDYDY).